Does Your AI Lawyer Have a Fool for a Client? A Double-Edged Sword: AI, Legal Advice, and the Risk of Going It Alone

 Lawyers have a strict duty to protect client information.
 However, when a non-lawyer inputs sensitive data—like medical records, financial details, or police reports—into public or free AI tools, they risk exposing this confidential information.
 These platforms might store, keep, or use your data for training their models, potentially making it accessible to others.
 This act of sharing with a third party typically waives attorney-client privilege.

 Even if you use a private AI system within an organization, if a non-lawyer inputs privileged information, others using the same model could potentially access it, leading to a breach.
 Whether privilege is maintained often depends on the AI provider’s terms of service regarding data logging, storage, and access.
-Court orders requiring AI providers to keep chat logs, even if users try to delete them, further show that these interactions can become permanent, discoverable records.
+Court orders can also reach server-side logs—even if you “deleted” your copy.

 Key factors influencing confidentiality and privilege waiver with AI: